 How to curb that lasagna craving a healthier way

 My inner Garfield has a strong monthly craving for lasagna that I can rarely deny.
-Instead of trying to fight my desire for that beautifully layered carb-fest, I decided to make some slight changes to the traditional veggie lasagna that would satisfy Garfield and my waist line and also be kind to my arteries.
-And that’s how I came up with Vegetarian Zucchini Lasagna.
+Instead of trying to fight my desire for that beautifully layered carb-fest, I decided to make some slight changes to the traditional veggie lasagna that would satisfy Garfield and my waistline and also be kind to my arteries.
+And that’s how I came up with this tasty and satisfying vegetarian zucchini lasagna recipe.